Skills Measured in Tableau for Certification

 - Manage data properties

-Let’s talk about the Second skill set:
+Let’s talk about the first skill set:

-Modify data connections
+Create and Save data connections

 Also, Try answering these Tableau multiple-choice questions quiz and exams to test your skills in the Tableau.